camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/slack.md

 :::info
 This API uses the Slack [conversations.create](https://api.slack.com/methods/conversations.create) method.
-You need to ensure that your Slack App has related permissions enabled.
+You need to ensure that your Slack application has related permissions enabled.
 :::

 To create a channel, take the following steps: